-MADE is proudly supported by the following sponsors:
+MADE is proudly supported by founding partners:

 Arup passionately believes in holistic design, in which all disciplines come together in an integrated way to achieve the best design for a project.
 Arup is involved in MADE to encourage and promote cross-disciplinary interaction between engineering, architecture and design students, to show the best that multidisciplinary thinking can bring.
 Arup is also contributing to MADE as a celebration of its ongoing historical relationship with the Opera House’s design, construction, operations and maintenance.